sarthak333/minimal-grid-system/README.md

 # Points to note
  * This is a 12-columns based grid, thus the suffix of the columns used in any row should always add upto 12.
  * All the column classes can be both responsive or non-responsive, depending on the row class chosen.
  * This is a skeleton grid.
 It might not work exactly as you would like it to, thus feel free to make and suggest chagnes.
-Also I'd love it if you were to make a separate branch for your version of this grid and share it with others too.
+Also, I'd love it if you were to make a separate branch for your version of this grid and share it with others too.

  # Happy Coding!